gustavosidoti/portfolio/README.md

 <h3>Views</h3>

-# About this project

-My personal portfolio.
-Final web development project at CODERHOUSE.

-# Views:

 <h4>Index:</h4>
 It is the index of the site, the first look where you will find my photo, a presentation message, and a button to browse the profile.